SelfhostedPro/Yacht/README.md

+## Yacht
-## Yacht is a flask based container management UI with a focus on templates and 1-click deployments.
+Yacht is a flask based container management UI with a focus on templates and 1-click deployments.

 ## Demo:
 ![Tempaltes](readme_media/Yacht-Demo.gif "templates")